-RedEdge requires 5.0 volts DC for operation, with a maximum operating voltage of 5.5 V. Power can be provided to RedEdge in 3 main ways:
+RedEdge requires 5.0 volts DC for operation, with a maximum operating voltage of 5.5 V. The supply must be able to provide 10W (2A@5V) peak.
+Power can be provided to RedEdge in 3 main ways:

 1) 5.0-Volt battery pack (such as the commonly available USB power packs for recharging cell phones).
 A battery pack with at least a 2.1 Amp rating is recommended.

 2) Rechargeable Lithium-Ion battery pack.
 In this case, use a BEC to convert the voltage from raw battery voltage to 5.0 V. A BEC with a current rating of at least 5 Amps is recommended (to handle current spikes).
 Our customers have had success with the following BECs:

 3) Shared power from aircraft's main battery pack.
 This configuration is not recommended for beginner users, as there is a potential for affecting the flight of the aircraft.
 The main battery from the aircraft can be used for power of RedEdge.
 A separate BEC for the camera is required, to ensure that power draw from RedEdge does not affect any other aircraft components.
 When configuring the power supplies in this way, care should be taken to ensure that the power draw of the camera is taken into account for endurance calculations.
 RedEdge draws approximately 5.0 Watts continuously.